Fire Safety and Prevention

 The Student Handbook describes the disciplinary philosophy, procedures and possible sanctions for violation of the alcohol and drug policy.
-The college counseling and health center is available to counsel with or refer students to community agencies for assistance with alcohol or drug-related concerns.
+The college counseling office is available to counsel with or refer students to community agencies for assistance with alcohol or drug-related concerns.
 Student Life provides leadership for educational programming on alcohol and drug use.

 Firearms and Fireworks